sevensidedsilver/workco-assessment/README.md

 style the cart better
-update the inventory in the store when removing item from cart remove "your cart is empty" when items are in Cart
+update the inventory in the store when removing item from cart remove "your cart is empty" when items are in Cart add "out of stock" for store items with less than 1 inventory